Khalia Lanier

-Khalia Imani Lanier (born September 19, 1998) is an American professional volleyball player who plays as an outside hitter for Italian Series A1 team Volley Bergamo 1991 and the United States women's national team.
+Khalia Imani Lanier (born September 19, 1998) is an American professional volleyball player who plays as an outside hitter for Italian Series A1 team Vero Volley Milano and the United States women's national team.
 She played collegiately for the USC Trojans volleyball team, where she was an All-American outside hitter.

 Personal life

 Lanier was born and raised in Scottsdale, Arizona.
 She is the daughter of NBA Hall of Fame legend Bob Lanier.
 She chose to play volleyball over basketball, stating in an interview "I didn't want to play basketball because I didn't want to be in [her father's] spotlight."

 She attended Xavier College Preparatory high school.
 She started her international volleyball career as a member of the 2011 USAV Future Select Team.
 She was part of the United States U18 Team and won a silver medal at the 2015 U18 World Championship.

 She was named the 2015–2016 Gatorade National Player of the Year in girls' volleyball, marking her the top high school volleyball player in the nation.